conceptdev/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 ### Setup the crash heatmap table

-1. In the Azure portal, click All resources and then select the Mobile App that you configured for Easy Tables in the previous steps.
+1. In the Azure portal, click **All resources** and then select the Mobile App that you configured for Easy Tables in the previous steps.

    ![Select Mobile App](media/vstu_azure-setup-table-schema-image1.png)

-1. Scroll down to the **MOBILE** heading and select **Easy Tables**.
+1. Scroll down to the **Mobile** heading and select **Easy Tables**.
 There should no longer be any notice about initializing your app for Easy Tables.

    ![Select Easy Tables](media/vstu_azure-setup-table-schema-image2.png)

-1. Click the **Add** button.
+1. Click the **Add** button in the Easy Tables blade on the right side of the screen.

    ![Click Add](media/vstu_azure-setup-table-schema-image3.png)

 1. Name the table "**CrashInfo**" and click **OK**.
 Leave the rest of the options with their default settings.

-   > [!WARNING]
-   > This name must match the name of the data model class created later in the walkthrough.

    ![Name and click OK](media/vstu_azure-setup-table-schema-image4.png)